dmotz/trystero/README.md

     They must support secure WebSocket connections.

   - `relayRedundancy` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)**
-    Integer specifying how many torrent trackers to connect to simultaneously in case some fail.
+    Integer specifying how many relay endpoints to connect to simultaneously.
     Passing a `relayUrls` option will cause this option to be ignored as the entire list will be used.

   - `rtcConfig` - **(optional)** Specifies a custom [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)